 packet_write_wait: Connection to 194.61.21.142 port 22: Broken pipe

-This is easily fixed by just reconnecting.
+This can be easily fixed by just reconnecting.